UKCloud/documentation/articles/managed-services/man-patching-faq.md

 We do not envisage any scenarios that prevent UKCloud in meeting the availability KPI defined within the [Service Scope](https://docs.ukcloud.com/articles/managed-services/man-patching-sco.html) for this service.

-Current Service Status reports are published on the [UKCloud Service Status page](https://status.ukcloud.com/).
-You can view past incident reports on the UKCloud Portal.
+Current Service Status reports and past incident reports are published on the [UKCloud Service Status page](https://status.ukcloud.com/).

 ### How does the patching cycle work?